 Quinoa Fruit Nut Salad is tasty, nutritious and diabetic-friendly.
 A light ginger dressing brings rave reviews.
 Simple recipe.
 Lots of protein.

-Because I often take these new foods to potluck gatherings where there are usually people with food allergies and others who are vegetarian, I try to find recipes that are wheat-free and vegetarian.
-I like to use quinoa because it is a whole grain that is also a complete protein, so it’s REALLY good for you.
+Because I often take these new foods to potluck gatherings where there are usually people with food allergies and others who are vegetarian, I try to find recipes that are wheat-free and vegetarian or vegan.
+I like to use quinoa because it is a whole grain that is also a complete protein, so it’s SUPER good for you.
 With my health issues and food sensitivity problems, I have to be careful with what I eat.
 You can read about how I healed myself with food here.